-These bits are reserved; they always read 1, and cannot be modified.
+These bits are reserved; they are always read as 1, and cannot be modified.

 Bit 4: Noise elimination sampling frequency select (NESEL)

 This bit selects the frequency at which the watch clock signal (φ_W) generated by the subclock pulse generator is sampled, in relation to the oscillator clock (φ{OSC}) generated by the system clock pulse generator.
 When $\phi{OSC} = 2$ to 10 MHz, clear NESEL to 0.